2022 Fellowship Sponsorship Opportunity—Workplace Justice

 How to Apply

 The National Women’s Law Center is an Equal Opportunity/Affirmative Action employer and values a diverse workforce.
-We strongly encourage and seek applications from people with disabilities; people of all gender identities; people of color, including bilingual and bicultural individuals; veterans; and LGBTQI individuals.
+We strongly encourage and seek applications from people with disabilities; people of all gender identities and sexual orientations; people of color; and veterans.